Test Code COM Complement, Total, Serum

 Collection Instructions:

-2. After sample has clotted on wet ice, centrifuge at 4° C and aliquot serum into 5 mL plastic vial.
+2. Centrifuge at 4° C and aliquot serum into 5 mL plastic vial.

 Specimen Minimum Volume